 As the shock wore off, I returned to school at The University of Iowa the following year to pursue an MBA degree.
 My emphasis in finance and accounting proved to be a good fit for me.

-Through a series of promotions during the next several years, I moved up from a second shift data entry operator to a position as Senior Financial Analyst at the company I had begun working while in school.
+Through a series of promotions during the next several years, I moved up from a second shift data entry operator to a position as Senior Financial Analyst at the company at which I had begun working while in school.
 I found surprising enjoyment in being a number cruncher; I loved my new career of managing the finances for various government contracts.

 I soon forgot about the ugliness of my past as I pursued success in the business world.